Dave Leitao: Return to DePaul

-Following the March 2015 resignation of head coach Oliver Purnell, DePaul hired Leitao to lead the program for the second time.
-The Blue Demons won only 9 games in both the 2015–16 and 2016-17 seasons, the first two of Leitao's latest tenure at the school.
+Leitao returned to DePaul on March 29, 2015, replacing Oliver Purnell who had resigned fifteen days prior on March 14 after a 12–20 campaign which ended with an eight-game losing streak and concluded a five-year stretch in which the Blue Demons went 54–105.
+DePaul, which conducted the process of finding a new head coach with Parker Executive Search, was criticized by fans because of the perception of the university being stuck in the past and not moving into the future.
+The Blue Demons won only 9 games in both the 2015–16 and 2016–17 seasons, the first two of Leitao's latest tenure at the school.
 In his third season, the Blue Demons improved slightly, winning 11 games.

-The 2018–2019 season, Leitao's fourth, saw a turnaround for DePaul as the Blue Demons finished with a 19-17 overall record.
+The 2018–2019 season, Leitao's fourth, saw a turnaround for DePaul as the Blue Demons finished with a 19–17 overall record.
 Leitao's squad won their tenth game before mid-January with a non-conference schedule ranked last in the Big East.
-The season also saw the Blue Demons beat a ranked opponent for the first time in several years, winning 79-71 against No. 24 St. John's, who was playing without its best player, Shamorie Ponds.
+The season also saw the Blue Demons beat a ranked opponent for the first time in several years, winning 79–71 against No. 24 St. John's, who was playing without its best player, Shamorie Ponds.
 Following the regular season, the Blue Demons were invited to the 2019 College Basketball Invitational tournament.
 The team finished as runner-up to the University of South Florida Bulls.
-In the Best of Three Championship series, DePaul beat South Florida in game 2, but dropped games one and three to the Bulls to give DePaul a second place finish in the tournament.
+In the Best of Three Championship series, DePaul beat South Florida in game 2, but dropped games one and three to the Bulls to give DePaul a second-place finish in the tournament.

-In the 2019-2020 season, Leitao began the season suspended due to a recruiting violation in connection with a former player.
+In the 2019–2020 season, Leitao began the season suspended due to a recruiting violation in connection with a former player.
 He made his season debut at Iowa following assistant Tim Anderson coaching the Blue Demons to three straight wins.
 He won nine of his first ten games of the season including an upset at Iowa and an exciting overtime win against Texas Tech at home.
-After coaching DePaul to 9 of its 12 non-conference wins and only losing a single non-conference game, Leitao coached the team to a 3-15 conference record, enough to land the team in last place of the Big East conference for the fourth consecutive season.
-Leitao won a Big East Tournament game for the first time ever, beating Xavier 71-67.
+After coaching DePaul to 9 of its 12 non-conference wins and only losing a single non-conference game, Leitao coached the team to a 3–15 conference record, enough to land the team in last place of the Big East conference for the fourth consecutive season.
+Leitao won a Big East Tournament game for the first time ever, beating Xavier 71–67.
 The remainder of the tournament would be cancelled the next day due to concerns over the coronavirus.
 While DePaul won 16 games this season, only 13 of those wins are attributable to Dave Leitao's head coaching record, as he was suspended for and did not coach in three of DePaul's wins.
-Following the season, DePaul extended Leitao's contract through the 2023-24 season.
+Following the season, DePaul extended Leitao's contract through the 2023–24 season.

-At the conclusion of the 2020-21 season, DePaul fired Leitao on the heels the program's fifth straight last place conference finish.
+At the conclusion of the 2020–21 season, DePaul fired Leitao on the heels the program's fifth straight last place conference finish.